-Like other student organizations, fraternities and sororities at SMU draw their rights and privileges from the University Assembly.
-Only a student who has been enrolled during a fall semester in a college or university is eligible for pledging.
-A formal rushing period is held at the beginning of the second semester.
-Sororities hold a brief formal rush for upperclass women in the fall.
-Fraternities rush and pledge upperclass men during open rush in the fall semester.
-For specific regulations governing rush and other fraternity and sorority matters, consult the IFC and Panhellenic handbooks sent to entering students.
-Copies of these handbooks are available in the Office of the Dean of Student Programs.
+Like other student organizations, fraternities and sororities at Southern Methodist University draw their rights and privileges from the University Assembly.
+The University Assembly reaffirms the policy of one-semester deferred rush.
+Only a student who has completed a full semester in a college or university is eligible for pledging.
+A rush period is held at the beginning of the second semester.
+Sororities and fraternities may rush and pledge upperclass students in the fall semester.